Sick of dealing with painfully slow, unreliable internet when you’re on the road? You’re not the only one.

 If the site insists on giving you the desktop version, you can trick it into thinking you’re using a mobile device by changing your user agent string.
 The least painful way to do this is via a browser plugin like User Agent Switcher for Chrome.

 Even your choice of web browser makes a difference.
-Both Opera and Chrome have a built-in system that can compress text and images before they get sent down to your device.
+Both Opera (all versions) and Chrome (only the Android version) have a built-in system that can compress text and images before they get sent down to your device.
 The end result?
 A lot less data has to make its way over that slow connection, so web pages load noticeably faster.

 Sick of waiting for your favourite news site to load, or email to refresh when you hit reply?
 Switch to an offline version instead, and take that slow connection right out of the equation.